ILikeMice/Pygame-Chess-Bot/README.md

 Theres currently not much to the program,except it being able to play chess.

-You might have to install stockfish if you are using an OS that isn't Ubuntu.
+You need to install stockfish from the official website to run this.